sofa/app/README.md

 # CouchCommerce App
-This is our App based on our SDK.
+This App is based on our SDK.

 ## Prerequisites
-You need to have the following tools installed globally on you machine:
+Given below the following tools should be installed globally on you machine:

 - node
 - npm